flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 The MCDU Server command window tries to guess your IP address.
 Use the `http://xxx.xxx.xxx.xxx:8125` address and enter it into your browser on the remote device.

-!!! note "Incorrect IP Address "
+??? note "Incorrect IP Address (click to expand)"
     Sometimes a wrong IP address will be shown in the MCDU Server command window and it will not be possible to connect to the MCDU Server from a remote device.

     To find your correct IP address follow this guide: [How to Find Your IP Address on Windows 11](https://www.howtogeek.com/744082/how-to-find-your-ip-address-on-windows-11/){target=new}

-    The port is always set to 8125.
+    The port is set to 8125 per default and can be changed be command line options (see [Advanced Start Options](#advanced-start-options)) .

     Enter the correct IP address and port into the remote device's browser address line and hit enter.

     Example: http://192.168.16.1:8125

-If you want to start with only the MCDU display then add "/fullscreen" to the url.
+If you want to start with only the MCDU display without the MCDU panel then add "/fullscreen" to the url.

 ## How to Use the MCDU Web Interface

-The MCDU Web Interface can then be used by mouse (our touch on touch enabled devices).
+The MCDU Web Interface can then be used by mouse or touch on touch enabled devices.

 It is also possible to click on the MCDU screen items themselves to actually click the corresponding LSK (Line Select Key).